Salmon Poke Bowl

 Arman’s recipe tips

 • Don’t over-marinade the fish.
-The longer you marinade the fish, the stronger flavor it will absorb, and you’ll lose the delicacy of the fish.
+The longer you marinate the fish, the stronger the flavor it will absorb, and you’ll lose the delicacy of the fish.
+In testing, I found 5-10 minutes was the sweet spot, so I usually let the salmon marinate while I prepare the bowls.

 Storage instructions

-To store: Store the salmon, rice, and veggies in separate airtight containers in the refrigerator.
-The salmon should be consumed within 1-2 days, and the rest of the ingredients can be stored for up to 3-4 days.
+Store the salmon, rice, and veggies in separate airtight containers in the refrigerator.
+The salmon should be consumed within 1-2 days, while the rice and vegetables can be stored for 3-4 days.

 homemade poke bowl with salmon.